SolemmaLLC/ClimateStudioDocs/docs/viewLEED.rst

 LEED v4 Quality Views
 =========================
 The LEED v4 Quality Views credit is computed as part of the View Analysis workflow (see `setup instructions`_).
 It is an Indoor Environmental Quality credit within the Leadership in Energy and Environmental Design (`LEED`_) green building rating system, maintained by the US Green Building Council (`USGBC`_).
-At the top of the View result's LEED tab is a dropdown offerering two versions of the Quality Views credit (4.0 and 4.1), followed by a dashboard with up to four metrics, which correspond to four types of view:
+At the top of the View result's LEED tab is a dropdown offering two versions of the Quality Views credit (4.0 and 4.1), followed by a dashboard with up to four metrics, which correspond to four types of view:

 .. _setup instructions: viewAnalysis.html
 .. _LEED: https://www.usgbc.org/leed